Harvard Chan NIEHS Center for Environmental Health

 - Travel costs are not supported except those essential to carry out the project.

-No, clinical trials are not allowed under the terms of the award.
+No, clinical trials are not allowed.

 Funds are awarded for a period of one year.
 A one-year extension may be requested but carry forward is not guaranteed.
 To request carry forward, fill out this Pilot Project No Cost Extension Request form.